March Madness has finally arrived!

-After the unveiling of the brackets, millions of fans begin filling them out in NCAA Tournament pools.
-Sports bettors start examining the matchups and placing bets soon after the sportsbooks release the lines.
+After the unveiling of the brackets, millions of fans began filling them out in NCAA Tournament pools.
+Sports bettors started examining the matchups and placing bets soon after the sportsbooks released the lines.

 Since the tournament expanded to 64 teams in 1985 and now includes 68 teams, the year-end conference tournament champions from 32 Division 1 conferences are awarded automatic bids.